mvdan/pastecat/README.md

 # Pastecat

 A very simple and self-hosted pastebin service written in Go.
-Supports various storage backends in a modular way.
+Can use multiple storage backends.

 Designed to remove pastes after a certain period of time.
 If using a persistent storage backend, pastes will be kept between restarts.

-This software is what runs [paste.cat](http://paste.cat) for public use.
+This software is what runs the [paste.cat](http://paste.cat) public service.

 ### Build